BLOG

 What Is Technical SEO?

 Technical SEO refers to optimizing the entire infrastructure of a site to help search engines crawl, index, and render the content better.
-Whereas on-page SEO is the part of the process that deals with content and keywords, technical SEO makes sure your content is found and can be easily interpreted by the bots of any search engine.
+Whereas on-page SEO deals with content and keywords, technical SEO ensures your content is found and easily interpreted by search engine bots.

-A technically sound website causes Google to understand well what your pages are about and offers user experiences that are fast, free of errors, and responsive.
+A technically sound website helps Google understand what your pages are about and offers users experiences that are fast, error-free, and responsive.

 Why Crawlability and User Experience Matter